CamWeil/MATH4610/softwaremanual/nmbisect.md

    **Description/Purpose:** This routine will implement the bisection method of root solving for the equations f(x) = x<sup>2</sup> - 3 and f(x) = sin(pi*x).

-   **Input:** There are inputs needed for a and b to bracket a root, tol for the tolerated level of error, and maxiter for the maximum number of iterations.
+   **Input:** There are inputs needed for a and b to bracket a root, and tol for the tolerated level of error.
 These inputs are all prompted for at the beginning of the routine.

    **Output:** This routine returns any root that exists between the inputted values of a and b.
-For example, the inputs a = 1, b = 2, tol = 0.001, and maxiter = 100 for the equation f(x) = x<sup>2</sup> - 3 will return the output:
+For example, the inputs a = 1, b = 2, and tol = 0.001 for the equation f(x) = x<sup>2</sup> - 3 will return the output:

         Iteration 1: x = 1.5
         Iteration 2: x = 1.75